-We do not control the manufacturing process of, and are completely dependent on, our CMOs to comply with cGMPs for manufacture of both API and finished drug product.
-If our CMOs cannot successfully manufacture material that conforms to our specifications and the strict regulatory requirements of the FDA or applicable foreign regulatory agencies, they will not be able maintain a satisfactory manufacturing history.
-In addition, although we have no direct control over our CMOs' ability to maintain adequate quality control, quality assurance and qualified personnel, we are ultimately responsible for ensuring that our drug substances and finished product are manufactured in accordance with cGMPs.
+We do not perform the manufacturing of any drug products, and are completely dependent on, our CMOs to comply with cGMPs for manufacture of both API and finished drug product.
+We recognize that we are ultimately responsible for ensuring that our drug substances and finished product are manufactured in accordance with cGMPs, and, therefore, the company's management practices and oversight, including routine auditing, are critical.
+If our CMOs cannot successfully manufacture material that conform to our specifications and the strict regulatory requirements of the FDA or competent foreign regulatory agencies, they may be subject to administrative and judicial enforcement for non-compliance and the drug products would be deemed misbranded or adulterated and prohibited from distribution into interstate commerce.
 Furthermore, all of our CMOs are engaged with other companies to supply and/or manufacture materials or products for such companies, which exposes our manufacturers to regulatory risks for the production of such materials and products.
 As a result, failure to satisfy the regulatory requirements for the production of those materials and products may affect the regulatory clearance of our CMOs' facilities generally.
-If the FDA or an applicable foreign regulatory agency does not approve these facilities for the manufacture of our product candidate or if it withdraws its approval in the future, we may need to find alternative manufacturing facilities, which would adversely impact our ability to develop, obtain regulatory approval for or market setmelanotide.
+If the FDA or another competent foreign regulatory agency does not approve these facilities for the manufacture of setmelanotide or if it withdraws its approval in the future, we may need to find alternative manufacturing facilities, which would adversely impact our ability to develop, obtain regulatory approval for or market setmelanotide.